cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 It is not legal to use a reserved word as a variable name.
 All of the primitives including int are reserved words. ex:- Integer int = 0;(does not compile).

+Instance variable of type int, long, and short are initialised to zero.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.